-Amy I. ChengLecturer of Piano
+Amy I-Lin ChengLecturer of Piano

-A dedicated chamber musician, Cheng enjoys collaborating with others since a very young age.
-Currently, she is the co-artistic director of the Brightmusic Society of Oklahoma in Oklahoma City, a non-profit organization presenting chamber music concerts since 2003.
+A dedicated chamber musician, Cheng enjoys collaborating with others from a very young age.
+She is the co-Artistic Director of the Brightmusic Society of Oklahoma in Oklahoma City, a non-profit organization commissioning and presenting chamber music concerts since 2003.
 Formed in 1999, Duo Clarion (with clarinetist Chad Burrow) has performed in venues such as Zankel Hall in Carnegie Hall and National Concerto Hall in Taipei, as well as venues across the U.S. and Asia.
-Duo Clarion has released recording through CDBaby, Albany, and WeiStudio.
+Duo Clarion has released recordings through CDBaby, Albany, and WeiStudio.
 Duo Clarion’s most recent release of music by Brahms and Schumann received an outstanding review in the ICA publication.
 Violinist Sean Yung-Hsiang Wang joined the duo to form Trio Solari in 2006.
 Trio Solari released its debut CD through Centaur Record in 2016.
-Cheng has performed as a guest pianist with the American Chamber Players and America’s Dream Chamber Artists and performs frequently on the Michigan Chamber Players Series (U-M).
-As a chamber musician, Cheng has been part of many commissioning initiatives and has recorded chamber music works by composers such as Edward Knight, Laura Schwendinger, Stephen Rush and, Adolphus Hailstork on Centaur, Albany, and the Block M Record.
+Trio Solari has commissioned and performed trios by Edward Knight and Joseph Tyldesley.
+Cheng has toured as a guest pianist with the American Chamber Players, America’s Dream Chamber Artists, and performs frequently on the Detroit Chamber Wind and Strings concert series and Michigan Chamber Players Series at the University of Michigan.
+She has been part of many commissioning initiatives and has recorded chamber music works by composers such as Edward Knight, Laura Schwendinger, Stephen Rush, and Adolphus Hailstork on Centaur, Albany, and the Block M Record.

-A highly sought-after collaborator, Cheng has performed with artists such as Wenzel Fuchs, Sophie Shao, David Buck, David Shifrin, and Misha Quint, and has been the pianist in residence for International Double Reed Society Convention in 2010 and 2011, as well as International Woodwind Festival in 2012, 2001, and 2002.
-Other festival chamber music appearances include the Interharmony International Music Festival in Germany, Quartz Mountain Music Festival, Taos School of Music, LaJolla SummerFest, OKMozart International Music Festival, Sewanee Summer Music Festival, Norfolk Chamber Music Festival, and Jerusalem Chamber Music Encounter.
+A highly sought after collaborator, Cheng has performed with artists such as Wenzel Fuchs, Sophie Shao, David Buck, David Halen, Yoonshin Song, David Shifrin, and Misha Quint, and has been Pianist in Residence for International Double Reed Society Convention in 2010 and 2011, as well as International Woodwind Festival in 2012, 2001, and 2002.
+Other festival chamber music appearances include the Maui Classical Music Festival, Interharmony International Music Festival in Germany, Sewanee Summer Music Festival since 2014, Brightmusic Spring Chamber Music Festival since 2012, Quartz Mountain Music Festival, Taos School of Music, LaJolla SummerFest, OKMozart International Music Festival, Norfolk Chamber Music Festival, and Jerusalem Chamber Music Encounter.